mdmmt05/Arduino_TFT_simulator/README.md

 **The first comprehensive TFT display simulator for Arduino development** - No hardware needed!

-> **Note**: While OLED simulators exist, this is the first full-featured simulator specifically designed for TFT displays with Arduino.
-Test your TFT graphics code instantly on your PC before uploading to hardware!
+> **Note**: This is a Python script.
+Thus you will need Python installed on your machine to have it work correctly.
+Read the full README for more details.

 ---